LibertyDSNP/spec/pages/Graph/Overview.md

 (i.e. Charlie has followed Bob then unfollowed him and then followed him again.
 The graph state reflects that Charlie is Following Bob).

 To retrieve the graph, do the following:
-1. Retrieve the log events[dsnpType](/Messages/Types)`GraphChange` from the chain for a point in time (i.e. from a specific block number to a specific block number)
+1. Retrieve the [`DSNPBatchPublications`](/BatchPublication/Publish) events with [announcementType](/Messages/Types) matching the enum of `GraphChange` from the chain.
-1. Retrieve the batch file from each log event.
-Each log event of type [GraphChange](/Messages/Announce) has a field called `dsnpUrl` which contains a url pointing to a [batch file](/Batches/Overview).
+1. Retrieve the batch files from each log event.
 1. Query the batch files for the data for a particular DSNP User Id to retrieve information about the respective graph.
-For more on how batch file storage and how to query the batch file see - [batches overview](/Batches/Overview)
 1. Order the retrieved data based on the following
     1. Block Number Ascending
     1. Transaction Index Ascending
     1. Log Index Ascending